OthmaneBlial/EASY-ECHARTS-COMPONENTS-FOR-REACT/README.md

 ```

-# These ECHARTS components area very customizable, because they have a lot of props to tweak
+## These ECHARTS components are very customizable, because they have a lot of props to tweak
 ### For the bar, barStack, line, lineStack, area, and areaStack types